 The focus on the first five years is based on early brain development research showing that 80% of a child’s brain develops by the age of three; critical, early years of life.
 Children exposed to healthy, loving, learning environments have a greater chance of becoming healthy, well-adjusted adults.

 On December 5, 1998, the Kern County Children and Families Commission, known as First 5 Kern, was established by the Kern County Board of Supervisors and nine commissioners were appointed.
 Beginning in January 1999, revenues from the tax were collected at the state level and allocated to the counties based on the number of live births in each county.
-First 5 Kern receives approximately 10 million Proposition 10 dollars per year.
-These revenues are expected to decrease over time as smoking decreases.
+First 5 Kern receives approximately $10 million Proposition 10 dollars per year and are expected to decrease over time as smoking decreases.